aetperf/aetperf.github.io/_posts/2024-11-24-Visualizing-the-Ulam-Spiral-with-Python.md

     return size
 ```

-The `plot_ulam_spiral` function generates and visualizes the Ulam spiral by plotting prime numbers in a spiral pattern.
+The `plot_ulam_spiral` function generates and visualizes the Ulam spiral.
 It takes either a specified grid size or the number of integers `n` to determine the minimal grid size, and then uses the `generate_ulam_spiral` function to create and display the spiral.

 ```python
 def plot_ulam_spiral(size=None, n=None, figsize=(8, 8)):